Frequently Asked Questions

-No, students may only attend one admitted student event (Future Cougars of Distinction, Experience WSU, Out of State Experience, or Future Cougars Embracing Diversity).
-We do this so we can maximize the number of students who can participate and receive the visitation award.
+No, students may only attend one admitted student event (Future Cougars of Distinction, Experience WSU, or Future Cougars Embracing Diversity).
+We do this so we can maximize the number of students who can participate in this decision-making event and receive the visitation award.

 What should I wear?

 Dress is casual.
 Please wear comfortable walking shoes as you can expect to do a lot of walking.
 Spring weather in the Pullman area can be chilly; rain or snow is a possibility.
 Consider dressing in layers and packing an umbrella for your trip.